tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

 * You can a mess of models in your documentation that belong to deprecated versions.

-* As a minor annoyance; two endpoints versions that depend on each other are not neccessarily at the same version, so either you have to accept they are bumped to different versions which will be confusing, or you'll have to bump one of them several versions to keep them aligned.
+* As a minor annoyance; two endpoints versions that depend on each other are not necessarily at the same version, so either you have to accept they are bumped to different versions which will be confusing, or you'll have to bump one of them several versions to keep them aligned.

   As an example, it could be that you need bump the `GET forecast/v2` with the `PUT forecast/v5`.

-* A risk of unforseen errors, communication issues and general confusion can arrise if by API consumers end up using different combinations of deprecated versioned endpoints.
+* A risk of unforeseen errors, communication issues and general confusion can arise if by API consumers end up using different combinations of deprecated versioned endpoints.
 You can't really push for much more than 'try to use the newest version of all endpoints' and consumers are often not quick to update their use of your API.

-* Code maintaince and code reuse risk becoming tedious when the API grows.
-It's not neccessarily easy to manage reuse across controllers for different but very similar versions, do you go and duplicate entire controllers, refactor for some trans-controller reuse, or have your multiple versioned endpoints in the same big controller?
+* Code maintenance and code reuse risk becoming tedious when the API grows.
+It's not necessarily easy to manage reuse across controllers for different but very similar versions, do you go and duplicate entire controllers, refactor for some trans-controller reuse, or have your multiple versioned endpoints in the same big controller?
 The most modular and systematic approach might be to